scui24/Recipe/README.md

      [M] Return to Recipe Menu

-3.Asking about the parameters of the current step: type "how many/much <ingredient name>", "how many/much <ingredient name> do i need?", "the amount of <ingredient name>", "the quantity of <ingredient name>".
+3.Asking about the parameters of the current step:
+  -type "how many/much [ingredient name], "how many/much [ingredient name] do i need?", "the amount of [ingredient name]", "the quantity of [ingredient name]".

 4.Simple "what is" questions:
-  type "what is a <tool being mentioned>?"
+  -type "what is a [tool being mentioned]?"

-5.Specific "how to" questions: type "how to <specific technique>?"
+5.Specific "how to" questions:
+  -type "how to [specific technique]?"

 6.Vague "how to" questions:
-  type " how do i <specific technique/step>?"
+  -type " how do i [specific technique/step]?"